cryzzer/FMI-Semester-1-Project-1-Who-wants-to-be-a-millionaire-/README.md

 10. If you choose the option to add new question, please add a serious question and follow the steps!

-11. Editing existing question isn't working for the moment
+11. If you choose the option to edit existing question, please remember the ID of your desired question to edit, and when program asks you to enter the ID, please don't forget to type 'ID:' before the actual digits of ID!

 12. Have fun!